 How do you know how hot your Quad is running?
-Install QuickFans or iStatMenus, both of which can provide you with CPU temperatures and fan speeds.
-Of the two, iStatMenus provides more detail and is thus the preferred choice.
+Install QuickFans, iStatMenus or MenuMeters, all three of which can provide you with CPU temperatures and fan speeds.
+Of the three, iStatMenus provides the most detail and is thus the preferred choice.